bebraw/islands-benchmark/README.md

 You can see the summaries in the output (FCP in ms) as a CSV to copy to `main.tex`.

+To make sure you have the latest browsers installed for testing, use `npx playwright install`.

 ## Creating KV stores

 Use the following commands to create KV stores at Cloudflare: